Jon-Hart-MS/SendGridEmailFunction/README.md

    npm install
    ```

-3. For local testing, store your SendGrid API key in the local.settings.json file.
+3. For local testing, store your SendGrid API key in a local.settings.json file in the route folder.
 Update the SENDGRID_API_KEY value with your actual key:

    ```
       {